Durburz/pulsar-claude-chat/README.md

 ## MCP Server

 The package includes a built-in MCP (Model Context Protocol) server that allows AI assistants to programmatically control the Pulsar editor.
-The server starts automatically when claude-chat is activated and implements the [MCP specification](https://modelcontextprotocol.io/specification/2025-06-18).
+The server can be enabled/disabled in package settings (`pulsarMCP`, enabled by default) and implements the [MCP specification](https://modelcontextprotocol.io).

 ### Configuration